partiql/partiql-docs/RFCs/0035-partiql-window-function.md

     ) PARTITION AS p AT pos
 ```

-Note that the casting to list is necessary because SELECT VALUE wraps the result in a bag.
+Note that the casting to list is necessary because `SELECT VALUE` wraps the result in a bag.
+See example 4.1 for a more detailed walk through.

 #### SQL Compatibility